akshay-b1/NFTPriceTracker/README.md

 # NFTPriceTracker
 An NFT Collection Price tracker which gets the 20 most popular projects from the [NFTPort API](https://docs.nftport.xyz/docs/nftport/ZG9jOjE5MzA4MjIy-welcome-to-nft-port-the-stripe-for-nf-ts) and displays them in a list with charts using React Native.
+Not 100% operable (contains bugs), feel free to fork and further develop.